-- The use of a risk-based approach; - Prioritisation of material inherent operational risks and controls over less material ones; - Documentation of roles and responsibilities for designing, implementing and monitoring controls; and - Linkages for material risk controls and business recovery planning and disaster recovery processes.
+- Continuous monitoring of the Operational Risk profile: this process aims to regularly analyse available information on the nature and extent of the risks incurred in the development of the Bank's activities through an adequate alerts system, based on available tools such as indicators and escalation processes; - · Documentation of roles and responsibilities for designing, implementing and monitoring controls; and - Linkages for material risk controls and business recovery planning and disaster recovery processes.

-First line of defence are required to provide mitigating actions to address any control weaknesses identified through the control testing.
+First line of defence is required to provide mitigating actions to address any control weaknesses identified through the control testing.
 The Operational Risk team will in turn monitor the implementation of these mitigating actions.